gouiferda/RTv1/README.md

 https://rosettacode.org/wiki/Find_the_intersection_of_a_line_with_a_plane#C

 # Hmza to do
-- read and research helpful links
+- research on ray tracing and vectors
 - look for cylinder/line intersection
 - look for cone/line  intersection
-- add vmod canvas to docs
+- research on how to add specular and diffuse mode